iyxan23/my-nvim-config/README.md

 This config is built on top of [AstroNvim](https://github.com/AstroNvim/AstroNvim), with the [Lazy package manager](https://github.com/folke/lazy.nvim).
-I added and mofified a few things to it to make it fit for my own personal use, such as:
+I added and modified a few things to it to make it fit for my own personal use:

  - Global mappings
    - Normal Mode